 - Probably busy during the week.
 Better to visit on a weekend.

-- Free 2 hour visitor parking in structure by TGI Friday’s
+- Free 2 hour visitor parking in structure by the old TGI Friday’s

-Location: So where is this hidden garden?
+Directions to Noguchi Garden (California Scenario): So where is this hidden garden?
 About a block away from South Coast Plaza.
-I park at TGI Friday’s and just walk behind the restaurant to the area between the high rise buildings.
-MAP TO CALIFORNIA SCENARIO
+I park at the old TGI Friday’s and just walk behind the building to the area between the high rise buildings.
+(Garden Address: 611 Anton, Costa Mesa) MAP TO CALIFORNIA SCENARIO IN COSTA MESA